sukykaur/AzureGDPR/AnalyticsOverview.md

 **Application Insights**
 [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/) is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
 Use it to monitor live web application.
 It detects performance anomalies and includes powerful analytics tools to help diagnose issues and to understand what users actually do with the app.
 It's designed to help users continuously improve performance and usability.

-## Threat Model
+## Threat model

-The data flow diagram (DFD) for this reference architecture is available for [download](https://aka.ms/gdprAnalyticsdfd) or can be found below.
+The data flow diagram for this reference architecture is available for [download](https://aka.ms/gdprAnalyticsdfd) or can be found below.
 This model can help customers understand the points of potential risk in the system infrastructure when making modifications.

 ![alt text](https://github.com/sukykaur/AzureGDPR/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20%E2%80%93%20GDPR%20Threat%20Model.png?raw=true)

-## Compliance Documentation
+## Compliance documentation
 The [Azure Security and Compliance Blueprint – GDPR Customer Responsibility Matrix](https://aka.ms/gdprCRM) lists controller and processor responsibilities for all GDPR articles.
 Please note that for Azure services, a customer is usually the controller and Microsoft acts as the processor.

 The [Azure Security and Compliance Blueprint - GDPR Data Analytics Implementation Matrix](https://aka.ms/gdprAnalytics) provides information on which GDPR articles are addressed by the data analytics architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.

-## Guidance and Recommendations
+## Guidance and recommendations
 ### VPN and ExpressRoute
 A secure VPN tunnel or [ExpressRoute](https://docs.microsoft.com/azure/expressroute/expressroute-introduction) needs to be configured to securely establish a connection to the resources deployed as a part of this data analytics reference architecture.
 By appropriately setting up a VPN or ExpressRoute, customers can add a layer of protection for data in transit.